Why we need your help

 - where pointing has been washed out

-new roofing felt / breathable membrane, neaten and secure all edges above the swift nest sites so
+Roofing felt – If fitting new roofing felt / breathable membrane, PLEASE ONLY USE TYPE 1F MEMBRANE.
+Neaten and secure all edges above the swift nest sites so that no threads are left dangling, as swifts can get their claws caught in these.

 What not to use, as they block access for swifts